 “Where do you even begin with trying to change the world?
 The easy option is to do nothing and hope that someone else does something.”

-But if you consider that travel is simply about experiencing different places and connecting with cultures outside of your own, travel can be the transformative power that turns everyday people into advocates of change.
+But if you consider that travel is purely about experiencing different places and connecting with cultures outside of and including your own, travel can be the transformative power that turns everyday people into advocates of change.

-Travel is the biggest industry in the world.
-Fact.
-Any dinner party or a BBQ conversation will often turn to travel.
-If Bob from next door tells your dinner party he refused to ride on an elephant, and why, you’ll all sit up and listen.
-It can start this small.
+Any dinner party conversation will often turn to travel.
+If Joan from next door tells your dinner party that she refused to ride on an elephant, and why, you’ll all sit up and listen.

-For me, that’s so exciting because it’s actually very easy – you simply break it down into just sharing one story at a time.
-The next person you meet anywhere will always be your next opportunity to help make a change.
+For me, that’s so exciting because it’s actually very easy – you break it down into just sharing one story at a time.

 Are you seeing positive change happening in responsible and sustainable travel?